 As you have guessed, the lengths are going to roughly correlate to your child’s age.
-Generally speaking, 5 year olds are going to use a 19” junior racquet.
-Ages 5-8 are going to are going to need a 21” or 23” racquet depending on how big your child is for their age.
+Generally speaking, 5-year-olds are going to use a 19” junior racquet.
+Ages 5-8 are going to need a 21” or 23” racquet depending on how big your child is for their age.

 Remember, adult racquets start at 27” so the 26” racquet is sort of a tweener racquet between a pure junior racquet and an adult option.
 It’s a great transition racquet as they move from a kid’s size to an adult-size racquet.

 There are other racquet measurements like head size but, with tennis racquets for kids, you really don’t have to worry about all that.

 Choosing the best junior tennis racquet for your kid really comes down to two things: choosing the right brand, and how to select the right size for your particular child.
 Once you have those two questions answered, you’re good to go.